teaching rounding so your 3rd grade and 4th grade students actually understand - with open number lines and place value understanding

 Sometimes, students just need a little more scaffolding and practice before moving on.
 Have them practice filling in missing pieces on all sorts of number lines.
 This will help them build a foundation for all sorts of skills, not just rounding.

-I have found that most students that were struggling were actually able to do these activities using smaller numbers, but not larger numbers.
+I have found that most students struggle are actually able to do these activities using smaller numbers, but not larger numbers.
 This told me that my students had a solid foundation for numbers less than 1,000, but needed practice with numbers greater than 1,000.

 To build place value understanding for numbers greater than 1,000, do the same things you would do to practice smaller numbers.
 Practicing counting by different multiples is an easy, no prep activity that can be done anytime you have an extra couple of minutes or you are waiting in the hallway.
 For example,